sankalp-rajeev/Smriti/docs/technical_project_summary.md

 ## 16. Known Limitations / Future Work

-- Direct Gemma 4 audio is blocked by the current public LiteRT-LM Android/Kotlin audio preprocessing and prompt-template path.
+- Gemma audio transcription validated as manual probe through LiteRT-LM 0.11.0; audio fills an editable transcript only.
+App-facing microphone integration is next-phase work.
+No direct audio diagnosis, treatment, or referral.
 - Android offline speech depends on device/emulator recognizer support and installed offline language packs.
 - The protocol corpus is a scaffold, not a complete reviewed guideline library.
 - Urgent Protocol Lookup is limited by the scaffold protocol corpus and must not be treated as clinical validation or an emergency chatbot.